juanpablo-santos/stripes-spring-boot/README.md

 ## Usage

+- clone + `mvn clean install`

-Just include `net.sourceforge.stripes:stripes-spring-boot-starter` dependency on your Spring Boot project and you're ready to go!
+- Include `net.sourceforge.stripes:stripes-spring-boot-starter` dependency on your Spring Boot project and you're ready to go!
 This dependency will take care of setting up the Stripes filters.

 ## Configuration

-This extension enables support for `stripes.*` namespace on the `application.properties` file through the `StripesProperties` class.
+This extension also enables support for `stripes.*` namespace on the `application.properties` file, through the `StripesProperties` class.
 Although it is possible to start your Stripes application without having to set any custom properties, most probably you would like to look at:
 * `stripes.action-resolver-packages`: if not set, Spring Boot will look for actionbean packages on the whole classpath.
 * `stripes.exception-handler`: if not set, Spring Boot will look for `ExceptionHandler` implementations (besides `net.sourceforge.stripes.exception.DefaultExceptionHandler`) on the whole classpath and will select the first one.
 If there aren't any ExceptionHandlers, `net.sourceforge.stripes.exception.DefaultExceptionHandler` will be used.
 * `stripes.interceptors`: if you would like to define any.